 Registration in uSis is possible from four weeks before the start of the course, after registration for the entire minor.

 From the academic year 2020-2021 Leiden University uses Brightspace as its online learning management system.
-After enrollment for the course in uSis you will be automatically enrolled in the Brightspace environment of this course.
+After enrolment for the course in uSis you will be automatically enrolled in the Brightspace environment of this course.